markdingo/netstring/README.md

 which allows applications to encode multiple netstrings in a message without having to rely on positional order or nested netstrings to convey semantics or encapsulate a message.

-To demonstrate the benefits of "keyed" netstrings, say you want to encode Name, Age and Country as netstrings to be transmitted to a remote service?
+To demonstrate the benefits of "keyed" netstrings, say you want to encode Name, Age, Country and Height as netstrings to be transmitted to a remote service?
 With standard netstrings you'd have to agree on the positional order for each value, say netstring #0 for Name, #1 for Age and so on.

 Here is what that series of netstrings looks like:

-    "4:Name,3:Age,7:Country,"
+    "4:Name,3:Age,7:Country,6:Height,"

-If any of these values are optional, you'd still have to provide an empty netstring to ensure positional order is maintained which creates the dilemma as to whether an empty netstring is a value or a place-holder.
+If any of these values are optional, you'd still have to provide an empty netstring to ensure positional order is maintained which creates the ambiguity as to whether an empty netstring is a value or a place-holder.

 With "keyed" netstrings the values can be presented in any order and optional values are simply omitted.
-In the above example if we assign the "key" of 'f' to First Name, 'l' to Last Name, 'a' to Age and 'h' to Height the series of "keyed" netstrings looks like:
+In the above example if we assign the "key" of 'n' to Name, 'a' to Age, 'c' to Country and 'h' to Height the series of "keyed" netstrings looks like:

-    "11:fFirst Name,10:lLast Name,4:aAge,7:hHeight,"
+    "5:nName,4:aAge,8:cCountry,7:hHeight,"

-But if Age is optional the series of netstrings simply becomes:
+and if Age is optional the series of netstrings simply becomes:

-    "7:hHeight,11:fFirst Name,10:lLast Name,"
+    "8:cCountry,7:hHeight,5:nName,"

 Note the change of order as well as the missing 'a' netstring?
+All perfectly acceptable with "keyed" netstrings.

 ## Installation